rogerhu/PushTutorial/iOS/README.md

   <center><img src="Images/ConfigurePushNotifications.png?raw=true" alt="Create Certificate"/></center>

-3. Follow the instructions in the next screen to create a Certificate Signing Request (CSR) using the Keychain Access utility on your Mac.
+3. Create a Certificate Signing Request (CSR) using the Keychain Access utility on your Mac according to the instructions in the next screen.
+Open the Keychain Access utilty, select the "Keychain Access" menu option, choose "Certificate Assitant", and choose "Request a Certificate From a Certificate Authority".
 This will be used to authenticate the creation of the SSL certificate.

   <center><img src="Images/KeychainAccessCertAssist.png?raw=true" alt="Certificate Signing Request"/></center>